ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Introduction

 In summary, our work makes the following contributions:

-\begin{itemize} \item We propose Enero, a method that leverages DRL and LS to achieve high performance in real-time operation.
-Figure \ref{fig:EneroMainFeatures} shows Enero's main operations properties. \item We design a DRL agent that is able to operate efficiently while link failures occur and is able to adapt to dynamic network scenarios (i.e., traffic matrix changes). \item We propose a method to offer a lower bound in the DRL agent's operation performance. \end{itemize}
+\begin{itemize} \item We propose Enero, a two-staged method that leverages DRL and a Local Search (LS) algorithm to reach high quality TE solutions in real-time operation (Section~\ref{subsec:twostagesoptim}). \item We propose a method to offer a performance certainty or lower bound in the DRL agent's operation (Section~\ref{subsec:perfbound}). \item We design a DRL agent that is able to operate efficiently while link failures occur and is able to adapt to dynamic traffic matrices (Section~\ref{subsec:drlagent}). \end{itemize}